bingoohuang/easyjson/README.md

 ## Structure json tag options

-Besides standard json tag options like 'omitempty' the following are supported:
+Besides, standard json tag options like 'omitempty' the following are supported:

 * 'nocopy' - disables allocation and copying of string values, making them refer to original json buffer memory.
 This works great for short-lived objects which are not hold in memory after decoding and immediate usage.
-  Note if string requires unescaping it will be processed as normally.
+  Note if string requires un-escaping it will be processed as normally.
 * 'intern' - string "interning" (deduplication) to save memory when the very same string dictionary values are often met all over the structure.
   See below for more details.